 Please contact me if you notice any errors or omissions.

-In any case, a problem that has plagued every creator of sufficiently complex Marathon Aleph One maps is the limit of 65,536 map indices, the primary factor that limits map complexity in the engine.
-I explain the matter at greater length in my general guide, but in short, each vertex, each line, each polygon, each line shorter than 0.5 World Units (polygon exclusion zones, used to calculate lines the player cannot cross), each platform, and each polygon within a 10 World Unit X/Y radius of each sound object uses a map index.
-(Note: Take this list and all map index totals listed here with a grain of salt – the list may not be complete, and I may not have every factor exactly right.
+A problem that has plagued every creator of sufficiently complex Marathon Aleph One maps is its limit of 65,536 map indices – is its primary cap on map complexity.
+I explain the matter at greater length in my general guide, but in short, each vertex, each line, each polygon, each line shorter than 0.5 World Units (polygon exclusion zones, used to denote lines players can’t cross), each platform, and each polygon within a 10 World Unit X/Y radius of each sound object uses a map index.
+(Note: Take this list and all map index totals listed here with a grain of salt: the list may be incomplete, and I may not have every factor exactly right.
 I plan to do a deep dive into the source code within the coming weeks.)
 65,536 initially sounds like a lot, but this all adds up quickly!

 Unfortunately, if you run out of map indices, your only choice is to simplify your level – otherwise, it won’t even load due to an assertion failure.
 If you have an easy way to split it into two levels without compromising the mission or the flow, that’s by far the optimal choice, as it allows you to leave its detail intact.
 (The sole caveat is that you’ll need to be sure any geometry shared between both levels remains consistent, or it’ll spoil the effect of them being connected.)